-The empirical results are presented in this section in Table 1 which is divided into two main panels.
-Panel A discloses findings on the nexus between mobile phones and banking allocation efficiency with respect of income levels.
-In the corresponding panel, the findings on low income are provided on the left hand-side while the findings on middle income countries are disclosed on the right hand-side.
-In Panel B however, the findings reported are for English Common law countries and French Civil law countries in the left hand-side and right hand-side, respectively.
-As previously substantiated, these comparative factors, inter alia, have been documented in recent ICT literature on the economies externalities of ICT penetration and African development literature (Beegle et al., 2016; Asongu et al., 2019; Asongu & Tchamyou, 2020).
-The study deals with five points in the distributions of financial access, namely: low (0.10 & 0.25); medium (0.50) and high (0.75 & 0.90) levels of financial access.
+The comparative empirical results are presented in this section in Table 2, which is divided into two main panels.
+Panel A discloses findings on the nexus between mobile phones and banking allocation efficiency with respect to income levels.
+In the corresponding panel, the findings on low income are provided on the left-hand side, while the findings on middle-income countries are disclosed on the right-hand side.
+In Panel B, however, the findings reported are for English Common law countries and French Civil law countries on the lefthand and right-hand sides, respectively.
+As previously substantiated, these comparative factors, inter alia, have been documented in recent ICT literature on the economic externalities of ICT penetration and African development literature (Beegle et al., 2016; Asongu et al., 2019; Asongu and Tchamyou, 2020).
+The study deals with five points in the distribution of financial access.
+The quantiles are motivated by the need to articulate three initial levels of financial access, namely: low (0.10 & 0.25), medium (0.50), and high (0.75 & 0.90) levels of financial access.

 It is apparent from Panel A and Panel B that the OLS findings are different from the quantile regressions results both in terms of significance and magnitude of significance.
 This difference justifies the estimation of the nexus between the mobile phone and banking system efficiency throughout the conditional distribution of banking system efficiency.
-The following findings are also apparent: (i) mobile phone penetration promotes banking system efficiency in the 25th quantile and the median of banking system efficiency in low income countries while for middle income countries; it is significant exclusively in the bottom quantile (i.e. 10th quantile). (ii) With the exception of the highest (i.e. 90th) quantile in which the effect of the mobile phone is not significant in English Common law countries, the impact is significant throughout the conditional distribution of banking system efficiency in the sampled Common law countries. (iii) As for French Civil countries, the nexus is only significant in the median and highest (i.e. 90th) quantile of the conditional distribution of banking system efficiency.
+The following findings are also apparent: (i) mobile phone penetration promotes banking system efficiency in the 25th quantile and the median of banking system efficiency in low-income countries, while for middle-income countries; it is significant exclusively in the bottom quantile (i.e., 10th quantile). (ii) With the exception of the highest (i.e., 90th) quantile in which the effect of the mobile phone is not significant in English Common law countries, the impact is significant throughout the conditional distribution of banking system efficiency in the sampled Common law countries. (iii) As for French Civil countries, the nexus is only significant in the median and highest (i.e., 90th) quantile of the conditional distribution of banking system efficiency in the sampled common law countries. (iii) As for French Civil countries, the nexus is only significant in the median and highest (i.e., 90th) quantile of the conditional distribution of banking system efficiency.
 Most of the control variables are at least significant in one of the estimated quantiles, though the signs vary depending on the sub-samples and contingencies discussed in the data section.